-GDPR contains a requirement that if personal data in your possession is breached, regardless of when you first collected it, you are required to notify a supervisory authority of that breach within 72 hours of having become aware of the breach where that breach is likely “to result in a risk to the rights and freedoms of natural persons (data subjects)”.
+In addition, GDPR contains a requirement that if personal data in your possession is breached, regardless of when you first collected it, you are required to notify a supervisory authority of that breach within 72 hours of having become aware of the breach where that breach is likely “to result in a risk to the rights and freedoms of natural persons (data subjects)”.
 For some this is a new standard, and it applies to all personal data in your possession.
 Where a breach poses a ‘high’ risk the data controller will also have to notify each and every data subject affected without undue delay.

 “Notification of a personal data breach to the supervisory authority: In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
-Where the notification to the supervisory authority is not made within 72 hours, it shall be accompanied by reasons for the delay.
+Where the notification to the supervisory authority is not made within 72 hours, it shall be accompanied by reasons for the delay.”

 The other main area where GDPR is agnostic in terms of when the data was collected has to do with the responsibilities and liabilities as between data controllers and data processors.
 By way of example, when someone comes to your website and gives you their email address, you are a data controller.
 When you pass that email address to your email marketing service provider, so that they can send out your newsletter, they are a data processor.
 It’s possible (even common) for an organization to be both a data controller and a data processor.

 GDPR lays out the responsibilities and liabilities of both data controllers and data processors.
 Among other things, a data processor has the responsibility to be GDPR compliant in terms of how they handle the data that data controllers entrust to them.
 They also have to make clear to the data controller that they are GDPR compliant, and also make clear to the data controller how they can check on this to ensure that the data processor is GDPR compliant and are also responsible for notifying a data controller of potential non-compliances with GDPR, whether that non-compliance is within the domain of the data processor or the data controller.
 This does not depend on whether the data controller is passing pre- or post-GDPR acquired data.